kba/hocr-spec/1.2/spec.md

     order is attempted and multiple content flows are present
   * presence must be declared in the document meta data

-This property applies primarily to textlines

 ### `baseline`

 `baseline pn pn-1 ... p0`

+This property applies primarily to textlines.

 The baseline is described by a polynomial of order `n` with the coefficients `pn ...  p0` with `n = 1` for a linear (i.e. straight) line.